-The Reports " Tools panel displays the number of firewall rules that had matches in the last 5 seconds.
+Reports " Tools displays the number of firewall rules with the match count increased in the last 5 seconds.

-The Firewall Rules tab lists all firewall rules managed by WanGuard, and provides a quick and easy way for Console users to define their own rules.
+The Firewall Rules tab lists all firewall rules managed by Wanguard and provides a quick and easy way for Console users to define their own rules.
 The tab contains 2 sub-tabs, located at the lower left side of the window: